Emily-Line/emily-line.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /about2/
-title: "About me"
+title: "About"
+layout: single
 author_profile: true
-layout: single
 ---